When you create your files to be printed on apparel/clothing using DTG (direct-to-garment) technology, there are a few things to consider.

 - Avoid semi-transparent designs

-We recommend to use solid colors or simulate semi-transparency with by halftoning.
-This as semi-transparent graphics (or elements with lowered opacity) don't print will with direct-to-garment printing. in DTG printing.
+We recommend using solid colors or simulating semi-transparency by halftoning.
+These are semi-transparent graphics (or elements with lowered opacity) that don't print well with direct-to-garment printing. in DTG printing.

 - Create designs with the necessary resolution (DPI)

 Ensure that your print files have high enough resolution.
-Just increasing the number of pixels / resolution won't result in a better print.
-Best approach is to recreate the design with the necessary resolution.
+Just increasing the number of pixels/resolution won't result in a better print.
+The best approach is to recreate the design with the necessary resolution.
 The ideal resolution is 300 dpi.

 - Use transparency for better-looking designs

-Black ink will appear gray on black garments because of the white underbase used during printing.
-Leave these areas fully transparent when designing for black garments.
+Black ink will appear gray on black garments because of the white under base used during printing.
+Leave these areas fully transparent when designing black garments.

 - We don't print white ink on white garments.
 Any designs containing white color will have areas with no print on them.

-White ink elements on bright-colored garments might look tinted.
-This is most evident on Red, Maroon, and other similarly colored garments.
+- White ink elements on bright-colored garments might look tinted.
+This is most evident in Red, Maroon, and other similarly colored garments.

 - There might be slight discrepancies in print placement.